Russia Says Scores Of Soldiers Killed In Ukrainian Strike - UrduPoint

 "An injured 19-year-old man was hospitalised in the Desnyanskyi district of the capital," he said.

-General Valery Zaluzhny, commander in chief of the Ukrainian armed forces, said that the army had so far liberated "40 percent of the territories occupied after February 24."
-Russia's New Year assaults -- which targeted downtown areas of large cities -- show a change in tactics, said an adviser to Ukrainian President Volodymyr Zelensky.
+General Valery Zaluzhny, commander in chief of the Ukrainian armed forces, said the army had so far liberated "40 percent of the territories occupied after February 24".

-"Russia no longer has any military goals and is trying to kill as many civilians as possible and destroy more civilian facilities," Mykhailo Podolyak tweeted.

 The strikes have caused sweeping blackouts and cut off water supplies and heating to civilians as the temperature in some regions dropped below freezing.

-The UN's human rights chief has warned the campaign has inflicted "extreme hardship" on Ukrainians, and also decried probable war crimes by Russian forces.
+The UN's human rights chief has warned the campaign has inflicted "extreme hardship" on Ukrainians and decried probable war crimes by Russian forces.

-Putin declared during his midnight address on New Year's Eve that "moral, historical rightness is on our side".

 Moscow said its New Year's attacks had targeted the pro-Western country's drone production.

-"The plans of the Kyiv regime to carry out terror attacks against Russia in the near future have been thwarted," Russia's defence ministry said.

-Russia has accused Ukraine of targeting its domestic military sites and infrastructure.
+Russia has accused Ukraine of targeting its domestic military sites and infrastructure in recent weeks.

-In December, Moscow said it had shot down drones three separate times over or near Engels airfield, an airbase in southern Russia more than 600 kilometres (370 miles) from Ukraine.
-Falling debris killed three people in one of those attacks.
+On Monday evening, Mikhail Razvozzhayev, governor of the Crimean port of Sevastopol, said two drones had been shot down over the Black Sea.

-On Monday, Russian officials said a Ukrainian drone had struck an energy facility in the southwestern Bryansk region neighbouring Ukraine.
+Earlier in the day, Russian officials said a Ukrainian drone had struck an energy facility in the southwestern Bryansk region neighbouring Ukraine.
+Authorities in the southwestern region of Voronezh said a Ukrainian reconnaissance drone had been shot down.

-Bryansk governor Alexander Bogomaz said that the strike had cut off electricity to a village.